doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

    navigation of the same association from X' yields a reference to a managed object Y' with the same persistent identity as Y.

-The ``merge`` operation will throw an ``OptimisticLockException`` if the document being merged uses optimistic locking through a version field and the versions of the document being merged and the managed copy don't match.
-This usually means that the document has been modified while being detached.

 The ``merge`` operation is usually not as frequently needed and used as ``persist`` and ``remove``.
 The most common scenario for the ``merge`` operation is to reattach documents to an DocumentManager